Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Conclusions and Future Work

 This paper can be extended to various directions as future work.
-First, it would be interesting to investigate the EE maximization for a more general two-dimensional (2D) planar array, which introduces additional spatial degrees of freedom but more challenging collision avoidance and moving trajectory design.
+First, it would be interesting to investigate the EE maximization for a more general 2D planar array, which introduces additional spatial degrees of freedom but a more challenging collision avoidance and moving trajectory design, for which the renumbering procedure is not directly applicable.
 Second, this paper assumes that each MA is driven via a dedicated stepper motor.
 It is worthy of studying the EE characterization and maximization under other MA architectures, such as cross-linked MAs, 6DMAs with antenna rotation, array-level MAs, extremely large MAs, among others.
-Third, the EE maximization under other system setups can also be studied by accounting for mechanical power consumption, such as physical-layer security, ISAC, mobile computing, and so on.
+Third, EE maximization under other system setups can also be studied by accounting for mechanical power consumption, such as joint BS- and user-side MAs, physical-layer security, ISAC, mobile computing, and so on.
+Fourth, this paper assumes perfect position control based on high-precision stepper motors, while practical implementations may encounter dynamic errors such as actuator latency or mechanical drift.
+It is thus interesting to develop more robust optimization algorithms to explicitly account for these position errors. \appendices